-I was at a major pool party and ran into a guy I’ve dated and slept with a few times.
-He was feeling his extra helping of cocktails, and we were both enjoying him being a little more touchy-feely than usual.
+I ran into a guy I’ve dated and slept with a few times at a pool party.
+He was feeling an extra helping of cocktails, and we were both enjoying him being a little more touchy-feely than usual.

 He made a few drunk comments about marrying me and how much he wanted us to get serious.
-It was sort of awkward since I was more sober than him, but mostly it was kinda cute.
+I was sober, and it was awkward, but mostly it was kinda cute.
 I even expressed my own interest in moving things forward.

 It just wasn’t good timing.
-I’ve had issues in the past with mis-matched levels of alcohol, and to be honest, his cocktails weren’t doing my attraction any favors.
-I didn’t say any of that and just kept it light, figuring he could go have fun and I’d see him again another time.
+I’ve had issues in the past with mis-matched levels of alcohol, and his cocktails weren’t doing my attraction any favors.
+I didn’t say that, figuring he could go have fun and I’d see him again another time.

-From my perspective, I acted interested in him during the event, and I thought there might be something there.
-I tried to explain and express my interest, but he kept snubbing me while circling back to three points — I didn’t go home with him, I wasn't ready for him, and he was too mature for it.
+From my perspective, I acted interested and kept it light while he was messy drunk.
+I tried to tell him I liked him, but he kept circling back to three points — I didn’t go home with him, I wasn’t ready for him, and he was too mature for it.

-At one point, I really liked this guy and wondered if there was a future.
+I really liked this guy.
 Should I give him time and try again?

 Time out!
 Huddle up.
 This man just showed you who he is.
 Take a good, long look.

-His drunkenness is less of an issue than his reactions later when he was sober.
-Getting tipsy and handsy at a party is nothing new, and unless it’s indicative of an ongoing problem, that part is probably fine.
+His drunk behavior is less an issue than his sober reactions later.
+Getting tipsy and handsy is nothing new.
+Unless he has an ongoing problem, drunk flirting is harmless.

 Still, the field is littered with flags on the play.
 Let’s pick up one at a time:

-He has you questioning your behavior, your past experiences, your decisions, your communication choices.
+He left you questioning your behavior, your past experiences, your decisions, your communication choices.
 Don’t fall for it.
 It’s an internal diversion from his own shortcomings.